hmajid2301/articles/1. Expo with VirtualBox and Genymotion/README.md

 * **Bridged**: Allows your VMs to access a network using the host computer’s Ethernet adapter.
 However this adds a bit of complexity, as your VM needs it own identity on the network as essentially its treated like another physical machine.

 * **Host-only**: Acts a hybrid between the other two options.
 It allows your VM to communicate with your host machine.
-So essentially all we for multiple VMs to communicate with each is other is to turn on Host-only network (on all VMs).
+So essentially all we need for multiple VMs to communicate with each is other is to turn on Host-only network (on all VMs).
 This allow them to communicate with the host machine which will act as a “bridge” (no pun intended).

 ![Network Diagaram](images/network.png)